 Always Free Bay Area Museums

-• Bay Model Visitor Center, Sausalito – The scale model of the San Francisco Bay is large, fascinating, and free Tue – Sat.
+- Bay Model Visitor Center, Sausalito – The scale model of the San Francisco Bay is large, fascinating, and free Tuesday to Saturday.
 Run around the waterfront after your visit.
 Website >

-• Blake Garden, Kensington – Blake Garden is owned by UC Berkeley and serves as a venue for teaching and research in Landscape Architecture and Environmental Planning.
+- Blake Garden, Kensington – Blake Garden is owned by UC Berkeley and serves as a venue for teaching and research in Landscape Architecture and Environmental Planning.
 Admission and parking are always free.
-Open weekdays; closed weekends and holidays.
+Open Tuesdays–Fridays; closed Mondays, weekends and holidays.
 Website >

-• Cable Car Museum (Nob Hill at Mason and Washington) – Learn about Free admission every day except when closed on Mondays, New Year’s Day, Thanksgiving, and Christmas.
+- Cable Car Museum (Nob Hill at Mason and Washington) – Learn about historic cable cars and then take a cable car ride.
+The Powell-Hyde and Powell-Mason lines stop at the museum.
+Free admission every day except when closed on Mondays, New Year’s Day, Thanksgiving, and Christmas.
 Website >

-• Randall Museum (199 Museum Way, San Francisco) – Open Tuesday through Saturday from 10 am to 5 pm.
+- Randall Museum (199 Museum Way, San Francisco) – Open Tuesday through Saturday from 10 am to 5 pm.
 This little museum features animals, trains, and jaw-dropping views of the city.
 General admission is always free.
-Drop-in art classes for kids have fees.
+Drop-in programs for kids have fees.
 Website >

 Other Free Museum Programs